josephlim94/python_janus_client/README.md

 ## Usage

-In [main.py](./main.py), you will be able to find references on how to use the client in general, such as connecting and creating sessions.
+In [main.py](./main.py), you will see an example on how to use the client in general, such as connecting and creating sessions.
+I use it to develop this package.

+For more details, please [Read The Docs](https://janus-client-in-python.readthedocs.io/en/latest/) (In Progress)

 Example: